 The cover is made with a champagne metal finish which gets scratched easily.
 Although, the diaphragm cover is protected by a metal link for extra protection.

 Inner components are very durable and run for years in normal conditions.

 - Little bright a high frequency above 10kHz

 Shure is especially known for microphone manufacturing.
 They are the leading brand in the pro audio field for mics.
 Shure’s dynamic microphone SM56 and SM57 are legendary microphones.

 They are used in both recording purpose and live performance and performs very well.

 But here We will discuss Shure condenser microphone SM86 LC.
-This is a unidirectional Cardioid Condenser microphone and easily used for live performance without feedback problem.
+This is a unidirectional Cardioid Condenser microphone and is easily used for live performance without feedback problems.